splintah/Comb/README.md

 * multiplication (`*`), and
 * division (`/`).

-The grammar for such an expressions is:
+The grammar for such expressions is:

 ```ebnf
 Expr   ::= Term '+' Expr